The Big Read: Our slow moving disaster as sea level rises

 Even just 20cm to 40cm of sea-level rise will mean the suburb's water table will rise, exposing it to flooding after heavy rain that could damage roads, pipes, cables, buildings and parks.

-Other hot spots include Haumoana in Hawke's Bay, where 2 metres of coastline was recently washed away in a week, and Matata in Bay of Plenty, which may have set one of the country's first climate-related precedents after the local council removed the land rights of 34 at-risk seaside homes.
+Other hot spots include Haumoana in Hawke's Bay, where 2m of coastline was recently washed away in a week, and Matata in Bay of Plenty, which may have set one of the country's first climate-related precedents after the local council removed the land rights of 34 at-risk seaside homes.

 But if the sea level rose according to official projections, those localised issues would become a drop in the rising ocean.